How to conquer our fears and doubts

 This promise sounds the same in Genesis 39, 5x – its says, “ the Lord was with Joseph”.

 Moses when told to lead Israel to the Promise Land — “ If your presence is not with us, do not send us up from here” Exodus 33:15

 God’s way of empowering us to do the task is simply His Presence.
 He will be with you, “I will never leave you nor forsake you” Hebrews 13:5.

 Meaning—I will be with you, I AM all you got, ….
 I AM everything you NEED.
 So be bold and courageous.
 Courage is not the absence of fear but the presence of God.

 Lesson 3: Obedience results in success and victory.

-Check out New York best selling author Mark Batterson’s book “In a Pit with a Lion on a Snowy Day” He has more edifying stories.
+Check out Mark Batterson’s book “In a Pit with a Lion on a Snowy Day” (754 reviews to date) for more edifying stories.